 A truly conservative party would not pursue endless aggressive militarism,destroy due process, dissolve the rule of law, reject fiscal solvency, or assault individual liberties.
 They would not sacrifice the right to trial, curtail peaceful protest or sanction invasive search and seizure.

-The Republican Party has not moved to the “right”, but toward the “left” by drastically expanding government power and authoritarianism at the expense of liberty.
+The Republican Party has not moved toward protecting the rights of citizens, but violating them by drastically expanding government power and authoritarianism at the expense of liberty.
 The classical liberalism of our Founders is not embraced by social conservatives, neoconservatives or fictional “Republican anarchists”, but by the libertarian-moderate wing.

 The old guard is out of touch and increasingly irrelevant in a changing age.
 The young and old are shifting toward the principles of liberty and economic freedom, not toward the “Tea Party” conservatism of 5 years ago.
 This grass-roots evolution is hardly aware of fringe “sovereign citizen” groups, anti-state militias or “patriot” insurgents Burnett claims wield such tremendous power.